Noviel/webpack-features/README.md

     // - scss
     // - less
     cssPreprocessor = null,

+    // patterns to exclude from loader
+    cssExclude = false,

     // string will be used as a library name,
     // allow to create React-based libraries